fpinscala/fpinscala/README_muc.md

 See also https://github.com/typesafehub/sbteclipse/

-## Misc
-### Google Billboard Puzzle
-Here is the problem http://mathworld.wolfram.com/news/2004-10-13/google/ with the Mathematica solution
-Select[FromDigits/@Partition[First[RealDigits[E,10,1000]],10,1],PrimeQ,1]
-Here is a Java solution: http://google-tale.blogspot.de/2008/07/google-billboard-puzzle.html
-Can we come up with an elegant solution in Scala that is somewhere in between Mathematica and Java?

 ## Chapter 1: What is functional programming?
 ### Additional links
 * http://www.youtube.com/watch?v=1gZAqJA2pEk This video by Paul Chiusano is about an earlier version (with a different example) of the first chapter.
 It gives a nice intro & summary what the book is up to.